davide-aloi/davide-aloi/README.md

 ### Hi there 👋

-I am a Doctoral Researcher at the Centre for Human Brain Health (Birmingham, UK) working in the field of neuroimaging.
+I am a Doctoral Researcher at the Centre for Human Brain Health (Birmingham, UK) working in the field of neuroimaging and neuroscience.
 I am interested in computer programming, health data science and data visualisation.
 I am currently working on Disorders of Consciousness (such as vegetative state or coma), and I am studying new possible therapeutic approaches using techniques as MRI, EEG and non-invasive brain stimulation.

 ## Ongoing projects:
 - I am currently investigating the relationship between connectivity changes in the brain following brain stimulation, and electric field characteristics ([repository](https://github.com/Davi93/wp1_2_roast)).